Spanaway (album): Production

 The album was produced primarily by Adam Kasper; it was mixed by Andy Wallace.
 Barrett Martin and Matt Cameron played drums on some tracks.
 Seaweed wrote the songs over a period of two years.
 "Magic Mountainman" is about singer Aaron Stauffer's farm near Franklin D. Roosevelt Lake; "Not Saying Anything" is about domestic discontent.

+Critical reception

-Critical receptionTrouser Press noted that "increases in budget and studio time enable Seaweed to deliver its best work, an inspired major-label detour."
+Trouser Press noted that "increases in budget and studio time enable Seaweed to deliver its best work, an inspired major-label detour."
 The Austin Chronicle deemed it "a raw, in your-face, post-punk record."
 The Philadelphia Inquirer called Spanaway "sugar-charged anthem rock."CMJ New Music Monthly noted that the band "is at its best when slathering anthemic vocals, sharp hooks and meatgrinder guitars on top of a blistering 4/4."
 The Record determined that "the overall effect ... is still one of numbing, hyperclenched assault, with the group's chief virtue being mere moshability."
 The Sun-Sentinel concluded that Spanaway "follows the loud-fast rule of the new melodic punk genre with stinging guitars and maximum volume."